 Photo May 23 3 31 17 PM

-Karen Matamoros is a coach helping parents create freedom in life, business and homeschooling while creating daily flow and cultivating their relationship with their children.
+In the search to offer her children an education beyond their usual surroundings, and seeking to exist outside her chronic illness, Karen Matamoros created a life of exploration.
+From traveling the world to diving within, resetting boundaries, curating an intentional & artistic life, and redefining what entrepreneurship while being a homeschooling single mom looks like.
+Her ability to create freedom within her own life has led her to offer coaching to parents that wish to create freedom in life, business and homeschooling while creating daily flow and cultivating their relationship with their children.
 At the core of her work, she believes in catering to the child as a whole, and thus she offers kids and teens classes that cater to the entrepreneurial spirit and to help children grow into their dreams.
 She has also founded Project: KAring, an alternative education portal for kids focused on the body, mind, and soul.
-She created this community to make free form education easily accessible to every child, though a directory, forums and scholarships.
-A few years ago, she decided to sell her 6-figure business to start unschooling her two daughters on the road full time and has been traveling the world ever since.
+She created this community to make free form education easily accessible to every child, through a directory, forums and scholarships.
+She uses her artistic expression to paint her world with intentionality, from curating each piece of her home and garden to organizing magical lived experiences.
+Although an entrepreneur her whole life, she started to truly live her passion when she sold her 6-figure business in 2017, and set out to travel full-time with her two daughters for many years before settling in Miami to create a cozy home for her children to grow into young women.

 Subscribe